syntaqx/syntaqx.github.io/content/posts/2024-07-02-github-actions-secret-inputs.md

 > real security or reliability.
 The values are stored in memory, the encryption
 > is weak, and you should not rely on these endpoints for real world use.
 >
-> We ended up going with [Yopass](https://yopass.se/) in our final workflow,
+> We ended up going with a self-hosted [Yopass](https://yopass.se/) in our final
-> which gave Engineers a UI to easily paste their secrets into and get a
+> workflow, which gave Engineers a UI to easily paste their secrets into and get
-> one-time link to retrieve them without the need for a script.
+> a one-time link to retrieve them without the need for a script.
 >
 > Choose your own adventure.